-- Customers were gradually able to choose energy suppliers, starting with the largest customers with more than 1 MW demand and ending with residential classes.
-During the transition, Regional Electricity Companies had monopolies in their respective areas until 1999 when their franchises ended.
-By this time, all customers could choose their own suppliers. - There is a minimum legal separation between the network businesses and retail suppliers.
+- until 1999 when their franchises ended.
+By this time, all customers could choose their own suppliers.
+188 - There is a minimum legal separation between the network businesses and retail suppliers.
 However, most of the network businesses and retail suppliers are fully independent. - Network companies own and operate the physical infrastructure required for energy delivery to customers.
-Retail suppliers provide financial and commercial services, including energy procurement, securing network access, metering, billing and customer service, collecting environmental and social obligations, and in some cases, selling bundled services.
+Retail suppliers provide financial and commercial services, including energy procurement, securing network access, metering, billing and customer service, collecting environmental and social obligations, and in some cases, selling bundled services.189